-The Parish has one cemetery and churchyard as shown on Map 9.
+The Parish has one cemetery and churchyard as shown on Map 10 and in Appendix 2.

 C1 St. Mary's Churchyard

 Land Associated with Outdoor Sports Facilities

 The primary purpose of this typology of open space is participation in outdoor sports, such as pitch sports.
 Golf courses are also included in this typology.